Do you know the Royal Navy first used tarpaulins in the 1600s, where they were used to cover important Navy kits?

 - A greenhouse-like structure protecting the whole orchards.

-The covers for your cherry are made from HDPE woven waterproof cloth with lamination.
+The covers for your cherry are made from HDPE fabric cross-weaving waterproof cloth with lamination.
 The finished product is made in custom sizes.
 It is reinforced with selvage and grommets at intervals for easy anchoring to the crop protection structures.
 The tarps cover also comes with a full set of accessories.

 You should never be in a hurry to invest in a tarpaulin.
-It should be something where you give serious thoughts.
+It should be something where you give serious thought.
 On the market, you will find too many tarps.
 The only way you can determine the best pick is by arming yourself with proper information.

 We hope this guide should help you have a clear perspective on PE tarpaulins.